ANALYSIS-Pain not over for U.S. bond market but some see yields nearing their peaks

 For CAPTRUST's Vogelzang, however, there is no sign in the market that an upper limit in yields is about to be reached, and the Fed's balance sheet runoff, expected to start next month, could add further pressure.

-"There's too may outcomes that can take place that could really leave you in a bad spot," he said.
+"There's too many outcomes that can take place that could really leave you in a bad spot," he said.

 (Reporting by Davide Barbuscia in New York Editing by Megan Davies and Matthew Lewis)